About Barb Cotton

 Adding clout to her credentials are her regularly published articles on many aspects of the law, in provincial & national publications, since 1985.
-Her article on "Advanced Legal Research & Writing" (1991) [updated in 2010 as "How to Build a Cadillac Research Memorandum: A Reprise"] is still used as a teaching tool in the law schools and bar admission programs across Canada, and she has published on appellate writing in The Advocates Journal: "Crib Notes on How to Write a Great Factum".
+Her article "How to Build a Cadillac Research Memorandum: A Reprise" is used as a teaching tool in the law schools and bar admission programs across Canada, and she has published on appellate writing in The Advocates Journal: "Crib Notes on How to Write a Great Factum".

-Barb enthusiastically touts her two-year round-the-world trip as a valuable addition to her resume, as well.
+Barb enthusiastically touts her two-year round-the-world backpacking trip as a valuable addition to her resume, as well.